 Holidays.
-The Outpatient Clinic is closed on the following major holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day) and otherwise is open for regular business hours.
+Psychology Staff have off the following major holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day).
 Staff limit the number of PPL days taken during the holiday season, to assist in coordinating coverage of clinical services while enabling each staff member to have some time with family and friends over the holiday season.
 Staff submit their preferences for holiday vacation time (November 10-January 10) no later than October 15th.
 The Director reviews the requests and seeks to provide each staff member with vacation time before or after one of the major holidays.
 When staff preferences overlap, staff seniority based on start date and staff position is considered in making decisions.
 Decisions regarding additional holiday vacation time are determined based upon staff preferences and ability for other staff to cover clinical services and other administrative needs.
 Staff are notified no later than November 1 regarding the staff schedule during the holiday season.

 Vacation.
 To ensure quality and continuity of care of outpatient clients, while ensuring that staff have access to paid time off benefits, PPL will be approved at the discretion of the Director.
-Requests for PPL are made at least 2 weeks in advance in order for outpatients to be properly notified.
+Requests for PPL are made at least 2 weeks in advance in order to arrange for coverage of all services and treatment team meetings on the units.

 Unexpected Illness.
-When unexpectedly ill, staff call out by notifying the Director, Primary Supervisor, and Office Staff by 8am.
-In addition, the staff member immediately attempts to contact and reschedule program participants they are scheduled to see in the Outpatient Clinic, as well as Clinical Supervisors and program participants they are scheduled to see in other GMC programs.
-If unable to do so, the staff member should contact the Office Staff, Primary Supervisor and Director to arrange explicitly for the Office Staff to notify the program participant and for the Clinical Supervisor to be available or provide an alternative person to be available to talk with the program participant and care for immediate needs.
-In only rare instances should staff rely on other staff to contact their program participants, and only when program participants cannot be reach should staff expect program participants to be notified upon arrival to their appointments.
+When unexpectedly ill, staff call out by notifying the Director and Primary Supervisor.
+In addition, the staff member immediately attempts to arrange coverage for responsibilities, and notifies Clinical Supervisors and program participants they are scheduled to see in other GMC programs.
+If unable to do so, the staff member should notify the Primary Supervisor to arrange in the Flash meeting for other staff to cover responsibilities for the day.

 Extended Leave.
 If extended leave is necessary, reassignment of program participants will be considered.
 The expected length of sick leave as well as the needs of the individual participants will be weighed in their decision.
-Decisions will be made jointly by the Director and the outpatient staff.
-Director and Supervisor work with the Intern to develop a plan for successful completion of internship following the leave of absence.
+Decisions will be made by the Director in consultation with other Supervisors and the Treatment Team.
+The Director and Supervisors will work with the Intern to develop a plan for successful completion of internship following the leave of absence.